 Purpose and Importance of an HDMI Cable

 You may be wondering what the big deal is with HDMI.
-It’s the standard for quality signal relays if you want high quality audio and visuals.
+It’s the standard for quality signal relays if you want high quality audio and visuals coming from your media player, video streamer, game consoles, or cable/satellite box.
 HDMI, or High Definition Multimedia Interface, comes in many different types that can either be a mini HDMI or a micro HDMI, each molded for certain products and designed to handle heavy loads.

 We have evolved from the basic HDMI cable to new HDMI options such as the 2.1.
 The 2.1 HDMI can handle 10K video and audio quality, and improve upon the 4K and 8K content.

 What’s also amazing about HDMI is it’s a one cable stop for audio video without the need for separate cables.
 This was all the rage when HDMI was first introduced, plus the handshake information.
 Handshake information includes things such as capabilities of devices and copy protection data.